qooxdoo/qooxdoo/docs/core/README.md

 qooxdoo Core is not a component on its own, but encompasses central features of the qooxdoo class library.
-The elements described here are available in all qooxdoo components, be it Desktop, Mobile, Website or Server.
+The elements described here are available in all qooxdoo components, be it Desktop, Mobile, or Server.
 Among these features are a dedicated class system with custom class properties, data binding and a runtime environment.